All-or-Everything/AllorEverything/All or Everything/AoESS/README.md

 - **Description**

     Order which is in place.
-Can be, and frequently is, altered by SII according to 4D Democracy, but also begins at an initial design, with features and characteristics initially inspired by concepts from the AoE movement, to be modified further.
+Can be, and frequently is, altered by SII according to 4D Democracy, but also begins at an initial design, with features and characteristics initially inspired by concepts from the AoE movement, to be further modified as needed by citizens through the [SL5D](#sector-level-4d-democracy-sl5d).

 - **Function**

-    WIP
+    Does everything within the sector that the inhabiting citizens establish via their local [SL5D](#sector-level-4d-democracy-sl5d).

 - **Purpose**

-    WIP
+    Manifest humanity

 - **Justification**

-    WIP
+    We could skip this and just have citizens start out with a blank slate, but it's probably best to learn from communism's mistake here instead of repeating it, and give people some structure to stand on.

 - **Limitations**

-    WIP
+    It could become an Orwellian monster, stealing all the infants in sight with its clutching tentacles.
+You never know, it could just happen.
+Nobody can predict the future, least of all economists.

 ### Data Distribution System (DDS)